MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-ADDBPrimaryGroup.md

 # Set-ADDBPrimaryGroup

 ## SYNOPSIS
-Modifies the primaryGroupId attribute of an object to a ntds.dit file.
+Modifies the primaryGroupId attribute of an object in a ntds.dit file.

 ## SYNTAX